GjXing/jiaxing/packages/style/en-US.md

 ## Built-in Style
-Vant contains some common styles that can be used directly by the className.
+NUI contains some common styles that can be used directly by the className.

 ### Text ellipsis
 When the text content length exceeds the maximum container width, the excess text is automatically omitted.